sbrennan06/Final_React_Project/README.md

 2. Open the project folder in VS Code.
 3. Install Dependencies: npm install
 4. Start the development server: npm run dev
-5. Open `http://localhost:3000`in your browser to see the result.
+5. Open `http://localhost:3000` in your browser to see the result.

 ## Project Enhancement Overview